HELLO THERE, FRIEND!

 Eric and I had been in full-time ministry for several years when the bait of idleness began to call my name.
 Ministry life was quite demanding; we were constantly traveling, speaking, writing, and counseling.
 As an introvert, I often felt drained from these tasks.
-I knew that I should be turning to Christ to revive my spirit, but after a long day of ministry work, I found myself wanting to take a break from spiritual things.
+I knew that I should be turning to Christ to revive my spirit, but after a long day of ministry work I found myself wanting to take a break from spiritual things.
 It sounded so much more inviting to settle down with a novel than to study my Bible.
-A movie-marathon seemed far more appealing than a time of prayer.
-Slowly, I began to allow trivial actives to consume the majority of my free time.
+A movie marathon seemed far more appealing than a time of prayer.
+Slowly, I began to allow trivial activities to consume the majority of my free time.

 Instead of reading my Bible or inspiring Christian books, I often turned to shallow novels and magazines.
 Instead of cultivating meaningful relationships with others, I wasted hours surfing the Internet for the latest fashion trends and beauty tips.
 Instead of taking time for personal worship or Scripture meditations, I downloaded the latest music from iTunes.
 Though I was a Christian leader, I became more in tune with pop-culture than with the Word of God.

 Without even realizing what had happened, I had exchanged an eternal focus for a temporal one.
 With my mouth, I proclaimed that the things of God were most important to me.
 But with my time and daily choices, I was placing much higher value on the things of the world.

 My life began to feel empty and unsatisfying.
 I was living in pleasure, but I was slowly shriveling up from lack of true purpose.